-The Chase Sapphire Preferred and American Express Gold card are two of the most lucrative rewards credit cards out there.
+The Chase Sapphire Preferred and American Express Gold card offer some of the most lucrative credit card rewards and benefits out there.
 Knowing how to maximize the value you get from both of these cards will help you determine which is right for you.

 Deciding between the two comes down to what you’re looking for in a credit card and how much you’re willing to pay for extra services and perks.
 Let’s take a look at the Amex Gold versus Chase Sapphire Preferred and see which card may be right for you.

 Chase Sapphire Preferred vs Amex Gold: At a glance